Date Posted:11 January 2023

 We know scalping the lawn may sound counterproductive, especially if you're a beginner in this space.
 But cutting the lawn right back with a rotary mower is essential for creating lush new growth.

-Why do I need to scalp the lawn?
 The answer is simple; you need to scalp the lawn to remove thatch's build-up, and it's also an excellent time to reset the HOC (Height of cut).
 Thatch is the layer of organic material between the grass and the soil.
 While a little is necessary for a healthy lawn, thatch can cause issues when it builds up too much.

+You could be wasting money applying fertilisers to your lawn if it has a thick layer of thatch, which can build up so much that it prevents water and the much-needed nutrients from reaching the soil.
 Be prepared; scalping the lawn will take longer than your regular mow, as you'll need to go over the area a few times, gradually lowering the blades each time.
 Your lawn may look miserable after it's been scalped, but it is an essential step and will help you improve your lawn game.

 It's also important to note that lawn scalping is only suitable for certain types of lawn.
 Blue couch, for instance, is fast-growing, resilient and has deep roots, so it copes well with scalping.
 On the other hand, Buffalo won't recover as quickly and has shallower roots.
 You could cut Buffalo back short, but less than you would with blue couch.